13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 Why do people play dumb manipulation tricks?

-Some play dumb to deflect Responsibility, lower others’ guard, or get information.
-It can protect manipulators from blame or help them steer situations in their favor.
+Some play dumb to deflect responsibility, lower others’ guard, or get information.
+It can protect manipulators from blame or help them steer situations in their favour.

 How to spot when a person plays dumb manipulation tricks?